 And there will be more updates.

-Victoria: A Tale of Spain (which I now call informally “Victoria/Alyce” because it is a merge of both stories) is an updated version of two stories that used to be in a series and are still listed that way on Goodreads.
+Victoria: A Tale of Spain (which I now call informally “Victoria/Alyce” because it is a merge of both stories) is an updated version of two stories that used to be in a series.
 But you can ignore that because now it is one middle-grade novel set in Spain in the 1600s.
 In fact, I made a new listing for Victoria/Alyce—Victoria: A Tale of Spain (New Edition.)
 One issue with “Alyce” was that it really plunked down in the middle of the story and didn’t give a lot of background on the characters.
 Putting Victoria on the front end of it helps to explain how “Alyce” happened and what motivates the characters.

 Victoria has to run away at midnight after learning her older sister has disappeared.
 Although I always saw this castle during the day, it wasn’t hard to think it could be very spooky at night.
 And when you’ve got an intruder stalking her—who she doesn’t know yet is a friend in disguise—Victoria is going to be pretty upset and it makes for the kind of unsettling atmosphere that is a big part of the journey.
 She learns there are things she needs to know as she gets ready for the King’s ball.